Analysis | How the Battle for Libya Has Become a Proxy Conflict

 8. What’s happening with oil production?

 Libya sits on top of Africa’s largest oil reserves.
 Mustafa Sanalla, chairman of the National Oil Corp., has warned that the Tripoli fighting could impact production.
 The country has suffered major oil disruptions during the years of upheaval but output has stabilized at more than 1 million barrels a day, still well-below the 1.6 million barrels a day produced prior to the 2011 uprising.
-Haftar’s grip on the fields is precarious.
-The recognized government says it intends to retake them.
-In December, fighters loyal to it briefly reclaimed the El-Feel field in the south, causing a temporary shutdown of operations.
+Although Haftar’s grip on the fields is precarious, he was able to block exports in January, forcing a hiatus in production at Libya’s biggest field.

 To contact the reporter on this story: Samer Khalil Al-Atrush in Cairo at skhalilalatr@bloomberg.net